 The difference between the scenarios is that for the period after the augmentation projects were initiated, the historical scenario uses actual augmentation pumping data, whereas the comparison simulation estimates the irrigation that would have occurred had the project lands continued to be used for irrigation.

 Simulations were carried out using the RRCA groundwater model.
-All 2022 data are provisional.
+All 2023 data are provisional at the time of this report.

 Analyses

 N-CORPE Augmentation Project